 (Class of 2000)

-Current Position: Faculty, National University of Singapore
+Current Position: Assoc.
+Prof., National University of Singapore

 Shaffique performed the very early calculations on the subject of acoustic ultra high energy cosmic-ray neutrino detection.
 He then obtained a PhD from Cornell working on condensed matter theory.

 Dennis helped design parts of the KamLAND data acquisition while at Stanford.
 He also spent a summer in Japan assembling the KamLAND detector.
 His professional rock climbing skills provided a way to clean acrylic plates while belaying from a rope inside KamLAND.
 After graduation Dennis spent a year at the University of Barcelona on a Fullbright fellowship then moved to Yale for graduate school where he works in Prof. David DeMille's group.

 Current Position: Assistant Prof University of Wisconsin, Madison

 Justin built the first generation DAQ for the SAUND project.
 This was the first detector of ultra-high-energy cosmic ray neutrinos using acoustic techniques.
 After graduating Justin took a year off with the intent of traveling, but he was hooked by physics and, instead spent most of the year analysing SAUND1 data and writing the first paper on the subject.
 He then moved across the Bay for graduate school, exporting the acoustic technique to Berkeley and the Ice3 detector.
 After graduating from UC Berkeley Justin became a KIPAC Fellow and a NASA Einstein Fellow.
 He will start as an Assistant Professor of Physics at the University of Wisconsin Madison in the Summer 2013.